mozilla/REALISE-Performance/data_annotation_platform/docs/DEPLOYMENT.md

-# Notes on Deploying AnnotateChange
+# Notes on Deploying Perf Annotation Changer

 Throughout this note we'll use ``YOUR_DOMAIN`` to refer to your base domain (i.e. ``gertjanvandenburg.com``) and ``YOUR_EMAIL`` to your email address,